funkjedi/acf-qtranslate/readme.txt

 == Upgrade Notice ==

-= 1.7.1 =
+= 1.7.3 =
-Added qTranslate-X support for the standard WYSIWYG field type
+Removed namespaces to make code compatible with PHP 5.2